RuiqingQiu/CSE167_Final_Project/README.md

   Step 3.
 Make sure all the texture (.tga files) and material (.mtl files) are in the same directory

+  Step 4.
+Change the sound path to the correct .wav file in the Sound.c file

 Commands for showing the effects:

 '1' button: for switching between the first and second camera to show the camera moving around bezier curve effect

+'F2' button: for showing pure particle effect

 Some sample images: